jph6366/datainlet/README.md

 Install Python on your system and optionally, uv.

-If you have uv, you can install all dependencies inside a Python virtual environment by running make setuponce you have cloned the repository.
+If you have uv, you can install all dependencies inside a Python virtual environment by running make setup once you have cloned the repository.

 ```bash
 make setup